 The academic program focuses on both Common Core and Archdiocesan standards.
 We offer a variety of after school enrichment activities including: soccer, basketball, volleyball, tutoring, academic decathlon, dance, and more.
 Many of these activities are free.

-The teacher to student ratio is approximately 30 to 1.
-While most students qualify for Title I services due to budgetary challenges about 20% of students receive Title I services.
+The teacher to student ratio is approximately 1 to 30 There are aides in grades TK-2, which brings the teacher to student ratio down to about 1 to 13 in those grades.
+While most students qualify for Title I services due to budgetary challenges just about 20% of students receive Title I services.
 The school staff are professionally qualified and are dedicated to the school’s mission and philosophy.
-All teachers hold a teaching credential and a Bachelors degree or are working to complete them in the timeframe required by the Archdiocese of Los Angeles.
+All teachers hold a teaching credential and a Bachelors degree or are working to complete them as required by the Archdiocese of Los Angeles.
 Several teachers hold advanced degrees.